If you’ve found your way to this article, chances are good that you’ve at least put some thought into retiring in Eugene.

 We’re biased, mind you, but if you’re looking for a balance between access to wilderness and all the amenities of city life, without the traffic, crime, and frenetic energy of a place like Portland or Seattle, we think it’s pretty hard to beat Eugene.

-Retirement, after all, is all about getting out of the rat race and settling down, re-prioritizing, and enjoying all the things you’d always wished you had more time to enjoy.
+Retirement, after all, is all about getting out of the rat race and settling down, re-prioritizing, and enjoying all the things you’ve always wished you had more time to enjoy.
 It also helps to be in a place where you have access to shopping, arts and culture, recreation, public transportation and access to quality healthcare.
 Also desirable: a climate that doesn’t tilt too far toward extremes of hot or cold.

+Family, of course, is important too.
 It’s no secret that where parents go, adult children and their families often follow.
 If that could potentially describe you, you’ll want to end up somewhere that your family won’t mind ending up either.
 At the very least, you’ll want to be in a place where grandchildren can enjoy summer vacations with grandma and grandpa.

-Eugene is, as you’ve probably already surmised, a place with all of those features.
+Eugene, as you’ve probably already surmised, a place with all of those features.
 We’ve already covered a lot of it in our articles on why people across the country are moving to Eugene and why Eugene (along with Bend) is one of the best places in Oregon for families.
 But whether or not Eugene is the right place for you to retire will, of course, depend upon a few different factors.

 Is Eugene the Right Place for You to Retire?
 Consideration #1: Cost of Living

 To be sure, living in Eugene means putting up with some rain during the colder months.
 As a reward, though, you’ll get to enjoy some of the country’s finest summers.
-Snow is relatively uncommon, but snow and ice storms are an occasional fact of life here.
+Snow is relatively uncommon, but snow and ice are an occasional fact of life here.

 Oregon as a whole certainly isn’t the cheapest place to live in the United States, and housing is the biggest reason why.
 The median cost for a home in Oregon was $335,000 in 2018, compared to $219,700 nationwide.